Victor-Gentle/alx-system_engineering-devops/0x00-shell_basics/README.md

 This script Move the file betty from /tmp/ to /tmp/my_first_directory
 8. This script Delete the file betty
 This script Delete the directory my_first_directory that is in the /tmp directory
+10.  script that changes the working directory to the previous one